blinry/legit/README.md

     clang -O3 hello.ll -o hello

 As an alternative to the second step, you can use the provided Makefile and simply run `make hello`.

+## License

+The *legit* logo is a modification of Jason Long's original Git logo.
+The original as well as the modification are available under the terms of [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/deed.en).

+All other files in this repository are available under the terms of [CC0](https://creativecommons.org/publicdomain/zero/1.0/).